jupyterlab/jupyterlab/docs/source/developer/documentation.rst

 Typeset keyboard shortcuts as follows:

--  Monospace typeface, with no spaces between individual keys:
+-  Monospace typeface, with spaces between individual keys:
    ``Shift Enter``.
 -  For modifiers, use the platform independent word describing key:
    ``Shift``.